 Variables:

-To calculate the compensated flow, multiply the initial flow by the sum of 1 and the pressure change divided by 10.
+To calculate the compensated flow, multiply the known flow by the square root of the differential pressure ratio (and, if needed, the density ratio).

 What is Flow Compensation?

-Flow compensation is the process of adjusting the flow rate to account for changes in pressure within a system.
-This is particularly important in fluid dynamics and hydraulics where pressure variations can significantly affect the actual flow rate compared to the expected flow rate.
+Flow compensation is the process of adjusting a flow rate to account for changes in operating conditions (most commonly pressure differential and sometimes fluid density).
+This is particularly important in fluid systems where changes in differential pressure across a restriction can significantly affect the actual flow rate compared to the expected flow rate.
 By compensating for these changes, systems can maintain a more consistent flow rate, which is critical for processes that require precise flow control.

 How to Calculate Compensated Flow?